arminbro/generate-react-cli/readme.md

 ## Config File

-When you run generate-react-cli within your project the first time, it will ask you a series of questions to customize the cli for your project needs (this will create a "generate-react-cli.json" config file).
+When you run GRC within your project the first time, it will ask you a series of questions to customize the cli for your project needs (this will create a "generate-react-cli.json" config file).

 ### Example of the **generate-react-cli.json** config file: